SergeySn/PiKiosk/README.md

     This is the same PAM config as in the<a href="https://github.com/cage-kiosk/cage/wiki/Starting-Cage-on-boot-with-systemd">cage wiki</a>
     </details>

-6. Reboot the Pi 5
+7. Reboot the Pi 5

     ```sh
     sudo reboot
     ```

+After reboot, `cage` will start the `galculator` app in kiosk mode.